aurule/npc/README.md

 By default, NPC will open whatever files are relevant to the subcommand.
 To prevent this from happening, supply `--batch` or `-b` before the subcommand name.

+## Set Up Directories

+The `init` command creates the basic directories that NPC expects to find.
+Every directory under the `paths` key in the settings file is created.

+## Create Session Files

+The `session` command creates the files that I need at the very start of a gaming session.
+It looks for the last session log and plot file, named `Session Log \d+` and `Plot \d+` respectively, and extracts their sequence number.
+It increments that to get the number for the new files, then copies the old plot file to its new location, and copies the session log template to its new location.
+It will open all four files.

+If anything goes wrong in this process (mismatched numbers is the most common, followed by malformatted file names) it will yell about it.
+Everything in a file name after "` - `" is ignored.

 ## Create a Character

 Most subcommands involve creating a specific type of character.
 Character files are put into the `Characters/` directory by default, with further options based on their type, groups, and sometimes other factors.